Japanese Encephalitis Outbreaks

 Japanese Encephalitis in the United States

 JEV was confirmed in the United States in the 1980s when the exotic mosquito species and secondary JEV vector, Aedes albopictus, was introduced into the country.
-A risk assessment conducted in 2019 considered the potential mechanisms of introducing JEV into the U.S..
-It concluded that an infected adult mosquito had a high risk of introduction on passenger aircraft.
-Geographically, the risk of JE introduction into the U.S. may be highest in California due to the frequency of international arrivals (670,845, Aug.
+A risk assessment conducted in 2019 considered the potential mechanisms of introducing JEV into the U.S. It concluded that an infected adult mosquito had a high risk of introduction on passenger aircraft.
+Geographically, the risk of JE introduction into the U.S. may be highest in California due to the frequency of international arrivals (Aug.
 2024) from Asia (LA County) and the abundance of Culex vectors and avian hosts.
-In July 2005, one JE case was reported to LA County regarding a California resident who traveled to the Philippines and became ill upon return to CA and subsequently recovered.
+In July 2005, one JE case was reported to LA County regarding a California resident who traveled to the Philippines.
+One Japanese encephalitis vaccine (IXIARO) is U.S. FDA-approved and recommended for travelers in March 2025.

 Japanese Encephalitis in Australia

-The U.S. CDC updated an Alert - Level 2, Practice Enhanced Precautions in December 2022 regarding the JE outbreak in eastern and southeastern Australia.
+In December 2022, the U.S. CDC updated an Alert—Level 2, Practice Enhanced Precautions—regarding the JE outbreak in eastern and southeastern Australia.

 Japanese Encephalitis in Canada

-The Canadian government says the JEV risk to most travelers is low, especially for those visiting cities.
-However, there is a higher risk of infection if they visit rural areas for longer periods and participate in outdoor activities.
+The Canadian government says the risk of JEV for travelers is low, especially for those visiting cities.
+However, there is a higher risk of infection if they visit rural areas for more extended periods and participate in outdoor activities.

 Japanese Encephalitis in Europe

-The European CDC published a study in 2023 that concluded that the environmental conditions in the European Union are expected to be suitable for autochthonous Japanese encephalitis virus circulation; therefore, there is a high likelihood of virus transmission in the region after virus introduction in environmentally adequate areas.
+The European CDC published a study in 2023 that concluded that the environmental conditions in the European Union are expected to be suitable for the Japanese encephalitis virus to circulate.

 Japanese Encephalitis in India